Orthonormality

-In linear algebra, two vectors in an inner product space are orthonormal if they are orthogonal (or perpendicular along a line) unit vectors.
+In linear algebra, two vectors in an inner product space are orthonormal if they are orthogonal unit vectors.
+A unit vector means that the vector has a length of 1, which is also known as normalized.
+Orthogonal means that the vectors are all perpendicular to each other.
 A set of vectors form an orthonormal set if all vectors in the set are mutually orthogonal and all of unit length.
 An orthonormal set which forms a basis is called an orthonormal basis.

 Intuitive overview

 The construction of orthogonality of vectors is motivated by a desire to extend the intuitive notion of perpendicular vectors to higher-dimensional spaces.
 In the Cartesian plane, two vectors are said to be perpendicular if the angle between them is 90° (i.e. if they form a right angle).
 This definition can be formalized in Cartesian space by defining the dot product and specifying that two vectors in the plane are orthogonal if their dot product is zero.